 Founded in 1946, The Humanitarian Trust builds relationships with charities, especially smaller organisations where the grants can make an impact.
 It supports education, the relief of hardship and disability, as well as social and medical projects.
 The Trust does not generally give grants to support administration costs alone, preferring specific projects.

 In additional to its charitable donations, The Humanitarian Trust awards one-off grants of a maximum of £1,000 to students each year who have a shortfall in their income needed to complete their course of study.

 The following criteria must be met for the Trust to consider a grant:

-- Students must be studying for a higher degree in an academic subject (Masters, PhD or equivalent level) or a graduate degree in the UK
+- Students must be studying for a higher degree in an academic subject (Masters, PhD, Medicine, Dentistry or similar) or a graduate degree in the UK

 - Students who apply must plan to remain resident in the UK throughout the course of study

 - Students must not be over 30 years of age when they complete their course